 These courses provide skills and knowledge of quality initiatives and methodologies.

 These courses provide basic skills in manufacturing operations.
 This includes mechanical and electrical fundamentals as well as computers and automated controls.

 C4M can be offered in its entirety to students, or can be offered in segments to meet specific workforce needs of area businesses and industries.

 C4M Specialist-Start your pathway to a manufacturing career

-This fourteen-week certification for manufacturing (C4M) course focuses on the core skills and knowledge needed by production workers including forklift and OSHA10 certification preparation.
+This fast paced certification for manufacturing (C4M) day course focuses on the core skills and knowledge needed by production workers including forklift and OSHA10 certification preparation.

 Students also receive: